EKarton/UofT-Future-Course-Evaluations/README.md

 6. On the top of the browser, there will be a warning sign about loading unsafe scripts.
 Click on it and allow loading unsafe scripts
 7. Reload the page
 8. Load some courses.
 It should now show the predicted course ratings.

+### Usage
+Please note that this project is used for educational purposes and is not intended to be used commercially.
+We are not liable for any damages/changes done by this project.

+### Credits
+Emilio Kartono, who made the entire project.

+### License
+This project is protected under the GNU licence.
+Please refer to the LICENCE for more information.